ComputingStack/Uniview-OpenStack-Portal/README.md

 **Security & Automation:** The platform simplifies critical security tasks such as enforcing Multi-Factor Authentication (MFA) and enabling self-service password resets, drastically reducing the burden on IT support teams.

-## 5. Uniview Vault, a Solution of Native OpenStack Workload Backup and Disaster Recovery
+## 5. Uniview Vault, Native OpenStack Workload Backup and Disaster Recovery Solution

-Uniview Vault is an backup and recovery solution over open source to accomplish an OpenStack‑native workload protection, whether for disaster recovery or simply rolling a workload back to a prior state.
+Uniview Vault is backup and recovery solution over open source to accomplish OpenStack‑native workload protection, whether for disaster recovery or simply rolling a workload back to a prior state.
 In response to the industry call for well‑integrated, rather than highly complex, siloed, and proprietary backup solutions, Uniview Vault is a showcase of how open source has the potential to accomplish one of the most desirable features through an orchestrating wrapper.
 It features:

 **Recover Cross OpenStack Clusters** One click to backup from one and recover to another OpenStack, even with nothing shared between clusters
 One click, yes, that what it literally is by one-click to have instances replicated and stood up in remote OpenStack.